oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

     ```
     ![runInstaller output ](./images/run-installer-output.png " ")

 Installing the patches takes about ten minutes.
 While the patch install is ongoing *proceed to the next lab*.
-You will execute `root.sh` at the end of the following lab.
+You get back to this session at the end of the following lab.

 ## Acknowledgments
 * **Author** - Mike Dietrich